-The roses are still blooming well despite the sometimes wild winds, heat & only occasional rain and continue to provide wonderful photo opportunities for visitors to enjoy.
+There are roses still blooming well despite the sometimes wild winds, cool temperatures and rain and continue to provide great photo opportunities for visitors to enjoy.

-This is the latest ROSE STORY as told by Rosarian Wal Johnston for the enjoyment and enrichment of volunteers at morning tea. (this one contains an environmentally safe Fungal Disease Spray Cure recipe.!)
+The Myths of Pruning.
+By Rosarian Wal Johnston told for the enjoyment and enrichment of volunteers at morning tea.

 The HERITAGE BORDER continues to put on a beautiful display of hips in so many different shapes, colours and sizes.
 Well worth a slow, exploring walk.

 Check out our Facebook Page packed with beautiful up to the minute photos, the majority of which are taken by Christine, the FB editor for VSRG, and interesting & useful information.